ALEXTZ1506/ALEXTZ1506/README.md

 ## Hi there 👋

-I am ALEXTZ69, a passionate developer with a diverse skill set in various programming languages, frameworks, and tools.
+I am ALEX, a passionate junior developer with a diverse skill set in various programming languages, frameworks, and tools.
 Welcome to my GitHub profile!

 ### About Me
 - 💻 I love coding and building projects.